 - detailed analysis of working with GraphQL

-- peculiarities of work with CKEditor at front-end
+- peculiarities of work with CKEditor at the front-end

 - Online Algorithm coding challenge among our engineers